 Promoting a Socially Just Scotland

-When Scottish communities purchase the land on which their people live and work, they are freed to reinvigorate their areas and improve the prospects of future generations.
+When communities purchase the land on which their people live and work, they are freed to reinvigorate their areas and improve the prospects of future generations.

 Community land purchase is the start of a long journey, often to reverse many years of decline.
 The purchase quickly stimulates the feeling of confidence which empowers communities to develop economic opportunities, enable the development of vital housing, build on a growing awareness of environment and heritage to enliven the social life of its people.